JestVA/JestVA/README.md

 But I'm an expert in intellectual curiosity.
 I find it the root of progress.

 Knowledge for the sake of understanding, for the love of knowledge.
 Simply put, `Philo sofia`.

-🔰 If you want to hang out and chat more technical bits [you can find me on Gitter](https://gitter.im/DevUnwind/community).

-Sometimes I might live code, stream electronic music or even write literature like this piece on [Materialisation, olives and philosophers](https://vocal.media/humans/witchfully-yours), *live* on my [Twitch stream](https://www.twitch.tv/devfrend).